-You can use the invokedynamic instruction simplifies and potentially improves implementations of compilers and runtime systems for dynamic languages on the JVM.
+You can use the invokedynamic instruction in implementations of compilers and runtime systems for dynamically typed languages on the JVM.
 The invokedynamic instruction enables the language implementer to define custom linkage.
 This contrasts with other JVM instructions such as invokevirtual, in which linkage behavior specific to Java classes and interfaces is hard-wired by the JVM.